geralt / Pixabay

 Pass your resume around to a few family members or close friends and see what they think.
 It can be a good idea to choose people who don’t necessarily know much about what you do.
 After they’ve reviewed your resume, ask them to summarize what they’ve learned about you and your abilities.
 See if there were any sections that were unclear or where you could add more detail.

 Also, have them look for spelling or grammar errors that you may have missed.
-They can provide insight on the layout as well.
+They can provide insight into the layout as well.
 Just remember to take suggestions with a grain of salt because everyone has their own preferences for how it looks.
-Focus on the most glaring issues, or those that the majority of people point out.
+Focus on the most glaring issues or those that the majority of people point out.
 You could also ask them to explain the rationale behind their suggestions.

 Ask (trusted) coworkers.